 The 'see me' campaign was launched in October 2002 to challenge stigma and discrimination around mental ill-health in Scotland.
 The campaign is run by an alliance of five Scottish mental health organisations: Highland Users Group (HUG); National Schizophrenia Fellowship (Scotland); Penumbra; the Royal College of Psychiatrists (Scottish Division) and the Scottish Association for Mental Health.

 This factsheet examines ways to respond effectively to HIV-related stigma and discrimination, and the implementation of a range of strategies that tackle prejudice and protect people's rights.

 Mind is a leading mental health charity in England and Wales and has produced information on many areas of mental health.
 This factsheet defines advocacy and discusses the different kinds of advocacy, who advocacy is for and the situations where it could be applied.
 Also included is a list of useful organisations and further reading.

-Website of Positively Women, a national charity which exists to help and support women living with HIV.
+Website of Positively UK, a national charity which exists to help and support women living with HIV.

 Being poor in the United Kingdom can mean being subjected to discrimination on the grounds of poverty.
 Both poverty and discrimination are contrary to the spirit and the terms of the Universal Declaration on Human Rights.
 Damian Killeen argues that the refusal of successive governments to incorporate the International Covenant of Economic, Social and Cultural Rights into UK law has compounded common social attitudes that denigrate people who experience poverty and that undermine popular support for policies to eradicate poverty.